Michaellzd/CSC510_Group_Project/proj1/Thoughts.md

 Regular Maintenance:
 Recognizing the importance of codebase maintenance, I will make it a practice to regularly update my code during Project 2.
 This proactive approach will help prevent compatibility issues with new libraries and frameworks, ensuring that the code remains up to date and accessible.

 Effective Error Handling:
 In Project 2, I will implement more robust error handling mechanisms.
 This includes providing informative error messages and clear steps for debugging common issues.
 Improved error handling will expedite problem identification and resolution, reducing frustration and wasted time.
+Effective Error Handling:
+In Project 2, I will implement more robust error handling mechanisms.
+This includes providing informative error messages and clear steps for debugging common issues.
+Improved error handling will expedite problem identification and resolution, reducing frustration and wasted time.